PDF417/pdf417-ios/README.md

 ## Requirements

 SDK package contains MicroBlink framework and one or more sample apps which demonstrate framework integration.
 Framework can be deployed on iOS 6.0 or later, iPhone 3GS or newer and iPad 2 or newer.

+SDK performs significantly better when the images obtained from the camera are focused.
+Because of that, the SDK can have lower perfomance on iPad 2 and iPod Touch 4th gen devices, which [don't have camera with autofocus](http://www.adweek.com/socialtimes/ipad-2-rear-camera-has-tap-for-auto-exposure-not-auto-focus/12536).

 ## Important documents: